Metascience: As and for acceleration of progress

 A study suggests that improving the way science is done could accelerate the rate of scientific discovery and its applications which could be useful for finding urgent solutions to humanity's problems, improve humanity's conditions, and enhance understanding of nature.
 Metascientific studies can seek to identify aspects of science that need improvement, and develop ways to improve them.
 If science is accepted as the fundamental engine of economic growth and social progress, this could raise "the question of what we – as a society – can do to accelerate science, and to direct science toward solving society's most important problems."
-However, one of the authors clarified that a one-size-fits-all approach is not thought to be right answer – for example, in funding, DARPA models, curiosity-driven methods, allowing "a single reviewer to champion a project even if his or her peers do not agree", and various other approaches all have their uses.
+One author clarified that funding science requires diverse approaches rather than a single model.
+DARPA models, curiosity-driven research, peer-champion mechanisms, and other approaches each have merit and application in different contexts.
 Nevertheless, evaluation of them can help build knowledge of what works or works best.